the-spyke/undercut/README.md

 ## License

-Licensed under the MIT License, see [LICENSE.md](LICENSE.md) for more information.
+Licensed under the MIT License, see [LICENSE](LICENSE) for more information.